fourtytwo42/healthChains/docs/guides/frontend-usage.md

 **To switch networks**:
 1. Click the network warning banner
 2. MetaMask will prompt to switch

+## Authentication

+### Automatic Authentication

+After connecting your wallet, the application **automatically authenticates** you:

+1. **Message to Sign**: The app requests a message from the backend
+2. **MetaMask Prompt**: You'll be prompted to sign a message with your private key
+3. **Authentication**: The app verifies your signature and receives a JWT token
+4. **Token Storage**: The token is stored in your browser (localStorage)
+5. **Automatic Use**: All API requests automatically include your token

+### Authentication Status

+You can see your authentication status in the wallet connector:
+- **Green checkmark**: Authenticated and ready
+- **Loading spinner**: Authentication in progress
+- **Error icon**: Authentication failed (try refreshing)

+### Re-Authentication

+Authentication is required when:
+- You first connect your wallet
+- Your token expires (default: 1 hour)
+- You switch accounts in MetaMask
+- You refresh the page (token persists across refreshes)

+**Note**: If you switch accounts in MetaMask, the app will automatically:
+1. Clear the old token
+2. Re-authenticate with the new account
+3. Update all data to reflect the new account

+### Token Management

+- **Storage**: Tokens are stored in browser localStorage
+- **Expiration**: Tokens expire after 1 hour (configurable)
+- **Security**: Tokens are automatically included in API requests
+- **Logout**: Disconnecting your wallet clears the token
 3. Approve the network switch

 ### Connection Status